Category Archives: 1954 Films

 The film is a musical with an inevitable tragedy at the conclusion.

-The 1954 feature is based on a 1943 stage production of the same name, which in turn is based on the music of the famous 1875 Georges Bizet production of Carmen.
+The 1954 feature is based on a 1943 stage production of the same name, based on the music of the famous 1875 Georges Bizet production of Carmen.
 These facets add to the richness of the film as it is layered with good history, and the well-known tragic elements make the conclusion unsurprising.

 Brazen and beautiful, Carmen is a seductress who works in a parachute factory in North Carolina during World War II.
 After trading fists with a co-worker, Carmen is jailed and assigned handsome Corporal Joe (Harry Belafonte) to escort her to the authorities.